cryoEM-CNIO/Binder_Design_Watcher/README.md

 - `--distance`: Distance from the protein-protein interface to start redesigning the sequence using pMPNN soluble.
 Default=10
 - `--hits_number`: Number of designs which pass the filtering metrics, after which the process stops.
 Default=100
 - `--core`: Threshold of binder fraction core residues for filtering (filtering no plausible structures like most of two helices bundles).
 Default=0.05
 - `--residues`: List of residues from the design you want to fix.
-Useful in the case of scaffolds, to avoid full pMPNN binder sequence reconstruction.
-It should be provided between brackets, separating residues with commas and defining ranges with - For example: "[1,3,10-20]".
-Default="None"
+It should be provided between brackets, separating residues with commas and defining ranges with -.
+If you are doing scaffolding, the template structure must have the chain A you are using as scaffold (with the same length you are using for scaffolding).For example: "[1,3,10-20]" Default="None"

 ### SEQUENCE DIVERSITY FLAGS
 ***The mandatory flags are:**